GLOBAL MARKETS-Stocks rise on Japan's liquidity surge, oil slips

 Adding to investor optimism was an improved forecast from retail executives and analysts for same-store sales in April after last month's ho-hum start to spring due to cold weather.

-Wall Street rose despite news of a 14 percent plunge in personal computer sales in the first quarter, the sharpest drop in two decades of record-keeping, which pulled down shares of Microsoft Corp., Hewlett-Packard Co and Intel Corp., among other technology-related issues.
+Wall Street rose despite news of a 14 percent plunge in personal computer sales in the first quarter, the sharpest drop in two decades of record-keeping, which pulled Microsoft Corp. , Intel Corp. and other technology-related shares down.

-European shares rose on bumper gains for asset managers, which benefited from this year's equity rally lifted financial stocks.
+European shares rose as bumper gains for asset managers benefiting from this year's equity rally lifted financial stocks.

-Fund managers and traders said even if there were a pull-back, it would not be enough to stop European equity markets from gradually rising higher over the course of the year.
+Fund managers and traders said even if there was a pull-back it would not be enough to stop European equity markets from gradually rising higher over the course of the year.

 The FTSEurofirst 300 index of leading regional shares closed up 0.56 percent at 1,192.87.